graphql/graphql-spec/Section 3 -- Type System.md

 A GraphQL list is a special collection type which declares the type of each item in the List (referred to as the *item type* of the list).
-List values are serialized as ordered lists, where each item in the array is serialized as per the item type.
+List values are serialized as ordered lists, where each item in the list is serialized as per the item type.
 To denote that a field uses a List type the item type is wrapped in square brackets like this: `pets: [Pet]`.